marvinO1/any2logitec/readme.txt

 The class nca.any2logitec.impl.LogitectHub is the main class representing the java based hub.
-It contains also the configuration for the jekins and tagi adapters.
+It contains also the configuration for the Jenkins and tagi adapters.
 Currently we do not have a installation script for for the java part.